East Harlem Healthy Neighborhoods Initiative

 Growing evidence shows that our ZIP code has a greater impact on our health than our genetic code.
 The neighborhoods in which people live—where family members play, study, work, and worship—affect health in multiple and complex ways.

-Under this grant, the Fund will partner with the New York Academy of Medicine, Mount Sinai Hospital, and the New York City Department of City Planning to work in East Harlem.
-Through a process that will engage all community stakeholders including residents, leaders, and City agencies the partners will work to increase access to healthy foods and decrease the availability and promotion of sugar-sweetened beverages; and to improve the safety of and access to open spaces.
+Under this grant, the Fund partnered with the New York Academy of Medicine, Mount Sinai Hospital, and the New York City Department of City Planning to work in East Harlem.
+Through a process that engaged all community stakeholders including residents, leaders, and City agencies the partners worked to increase access to healthy foods and decrease the availability and promotion of sugar-sweetened beverages; and to improve the safety of and access to open spaces.

 Learn more about East Harlem and efforts to improve the health of residents.